HanaNabhan/avr_embedded/README.md

 # avr_embedded
-all drivers and projects using atmega32
+All drivers and projects using atmega32
+All driver has its simulation setup using proteus